amit08255/function-intercept/README.md

     logs.push(str);
     return false; // return `false` to stop the procedure.
 }).before((str) => {
-    // the function will never called
-    console.log("Log has been saved");
+    // this function will never be called console.log("Log has been saved");
 });